ZeeSpire/zss-afk-site/_posts/en/2021-10-26-magura-and-pestera-villages-brasov-county-romania.markdown

 ## Accommodation and restaurant options

 The first time we visited the area we were not accommodated in either of the two villages because there are more accommodation options in the more touristy areas nearby such as Bran, Râșnov, or Moieciu.
 But we wanted to return and stay in Măgura.
-Our first option would have been [Samedru](https://www.booking.com/hotel/ro/samedru-magura8.en.html?aid=7913345&no_rooms=1&group_adults=2){:target="_blank"}, but because we did not find any available weekend, we chose to stay at [Mosorel](https://www.booking.com/hotel/ro/mosorel-moieciu-de-jos.en.html?aid=7913345&no_rooms=1&group_adults=2){:target="_blank"} with 4.8* out of over 200 reviews on Google, but we would say that a more suitable rating for Mosorel would be 2*.
+Our first option would have been [Samedru](https://www.booking.com/hotel/ro/samedru-magura8.en.html?aid=7913345&no_rooms=1&group_adults=2){:target="_blank" rel="nofollow"}, but because we did not find any available weekend, we chose to stay at [Mosorel](https://www.booking.com/hotel/ro/mosorel-moieciu-de-jos.en.html?aid=7913345&no_rooms=1&group_adults=2){:target="_blank" rel="nofollow"} with 4.8* out of over 200 reviews on Google, but we would say that a more suitable rating for Mosorel would be 2*.

 The third time we visited, we finally stayed at Samedru which exceeded our expectations especially after staying at Mosorel.
 The room we got had a beautiful view, it was clean and had everything we needed.
 The restaurant had a nice selection of local wines, a good house white wine, and a very good mulled wine.
 The food was very tasty and the portions were enormous.
 Also, the buffet breakfast included many options.
 So we can say that Samedru deserves 5*.